skip to content

 Shastri21%

 Under plurality voting, Shastri wins the election.
-Upon inspection, you will realize an obvious flaw that a candidate can win with very few votes.
+An obvious flaw of plurality voting is that a candidate can win with very few votes.
 If the number of candidates increases to $N$, a candidate can win with as little as a single vote more than $\frac{1}{N}$ of the total votes.
 Hence, In such cases, plurality voting is not very good at representing the choice of all the voters.
 Let’s move on to other problems with this voting system.

 CandidateVotes